oracle-livelabs/developer/build-ords-apis-in-adb/2-build-ords-apis/build-ords-apis.md

     ```
 > **NOTE:** Notice how the the values for the Route Pattern are included in the Handler's source code.

 5. You have just created your first ORDS API, a `GET` handler.
 Click the Open in new Tab button, you'll be prompted to enter in values for the Route Parameters.
 ORDS will bind these values of the URI to those in the Handler's SQL source code, satisfying the conditions of the `WHERE` clause.
-Select a `dept_id` between 1 and 10, and either true/false for the `is_active` parameter.
-Select **OK**.

       ![Adding details to the handler code](./images-new/23-finished-handler-code.png " ")

+6. Enter a value between `1` and `10` for `dept_id`, and use either `true` or `false` (`BOOLEAN`) for the `is_active` parameter.
+Then, select **OK**.

       ![Pressing OK for a new tab](./images-new/24-enter-substitution-pressing-enter.png " ")

-6. A new browser tab will appear, with the results of your `GET` request.
+7. A new browser tab will appear, with the results of your `GET` request.
 You can review the Response in the Object Tree format using your browser's developer/inspect tools.
 Notice the `links:Array` property; specifically the `self` link.
 Also, notice the URI includes those parameters you selected in the previous step (the same parameters that ORDS uses in the Handler source code).

     ![GET results in the browser](./images-new/25-new-browser-window-sql-get-results.png " ")

-7. When you are ready, return the the Handler dashboard.
+8. When you are ready, return the the Handler dashboard.
 You can test this API in cURL too.
 Click the kebab menu of your Handler, and select **Get cURL command**.

     ![curl-command-test](./images-new/26-curl-command-test.png " ")

-8. Press the **+ plus** button, and enter in Substitution values for the cURL command (you can use the same ones as before).
+9. Press the **+ plus** button, and enter in Substitution values for the cURL command (you can use the same ones as before).
 Then press **OK**.

     ![Press plus for substitution values](./images-new/27-press-plus-button-get.png " ")

     ![Press OK for substitution values](./images-new/28-new-values-before-press-ok.png " ")

-9. Copy the cURL command, and paste it into a new Terminal window.
+10. Copy the cURL command, and paste it into a new Terminal window.
 You'll notice how your values have been appended to the URI of your ORDS API.
 Press **Enter** to execute the cURL command.

     ![Copying the curl command](./images-new/29-copying-the-curl-command-for-get.png " ")